-Because Talk Like a Pirate Day is coming up, or maybe I have a unnatural curiosity about pirates in general – I thought it would be cool to travel like a pirate, but most pirates, of course didn’t register their route with the harbour authorities, so we don’t really know how and when they did the things they did.
-Any honestly we can’t even trust the historical accounts of those men and woman who choose this life at sea.
+Because Talk Like a Pirate Day is coming up, or maybe I have an unnatural curiosity about pirates in general – I thought it would be cool to travel like a pirate, but most pirates, of course, didn’t register their route with the harbour authorities, so we don’t really know how and when they did the things they did.
+Any honestly we can’t even trust the historical accounts of those men and women who choose this life at sea.

 His presence lingers in many of these places – whether you visit by sea or by land…

 Who was Captain Cook?

 Captain James Cook was an eighteenth-century British explorer and navigator who made numerous celebrated voyages across the Pacific Ocean before he was killed by islanders in Hawaii in 1779.

 Born in Yorkshire in 1728, Cook grew up on a farm before his mathematical and navigation skills helped him climb the ranks of the Royal Navy and eventually to lead three celebrated Pacific voyages.

 Regarded as a humane explorer, he set numerous records, including becoming the first European to land on Australia’s east coast in 1770 during a secret expedition to confirm the existence of a southern continent.
 He also led the first voyage to circumnavigate New Zealand and was the first European on record to discover Hawaii.